Yes, we now live in a digital world, and the banking system has caught the drift!

 - Tax-Free Savings Account (TFSA): The interest rate is 0.1%

-- Retirement Income Fund (RIF) Savings Account: Interest rate is 0.15%
+- Retirement Income Fund (RIF) Savings Account: The interest rate is 0.15%

 Now let’s discuss Tangerine’s credit cards: